peterjc/thapbi-pict/docs/custom_database/defaults.rst

 Here we used ``-r`` (or ``--report``) to specify a different stem for the report filenames.
-The :ref:`sample metadata options <metadata>` were described earlier -- this is perhaps an idealised example in that ``metadata.tsv`` was created so that we could just all seven columns of the table, and the sample name (filename prefix) is in the first column.
+The :ref:`sample metadata options <metadata>` were described earlier -- this is perhaps an idealised example in that ``metadata.tsv`` was created so that we add the first six columns the table (sorted in that order), where ``-x 7`` means index to the accession (filename prefix) in column seven.

 Notice the output reported a taxonomic assignment for 1880182 of 2605870 reads - that's 72%.